ismamz/next-transition-router/README.md

 - Exclusively to be used with [Next.js App Router](https://nextjs.org/docs/app).
 - Quickly add animated transitions between pages using JavaScript or CSS.
 - Utilize popular libraries like [GSAP](https://gsap.com/resources/React/) or any other animation library.
+- If JavaScript is disabled, the router works normally.
 - Focused on customizable animations, not targeting the [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).

 If you're looking to use the View Transitions API, check [next-view-transitions](https://github.com/shuding/next-view-transitions).